mxsdev/ts-type-explorer/CONTRIBUTING.md

 2. The [TypeScript Language Service Plugin API][ts-plugin]
 3. The [VSCode Extension API][vscode-extension-api]

 As such, it is a good idea to have some familiarity with each of these before contributing.
-It's okay if you don't, but if you get confused, consider referring to the above links and reading a bit :)
+It's okay if you don't, but if you get confused, consider referring to the above links :)

 ## Architecture